ayoubft/Journey-GSoC-21/indiv-docs/documentation-odm.md

 ## Building the 3D model

-- Place some images (JPEGs or TIFFs) in a folder named “images” in a project folder in the datasets folder in the home directory (for example `/home/youruser/datasets/project/images`)
+- Place some images (JPEGs or TIFFs) in a folder named “images” in a project folder in the datasets folder in the home directory (for example `/home/youruser/datasets/tajine/images`)
 <center>
 <img src="images/images_for_odm.png" alt="Tajin images for odm" width="400"/>
 </center>

-- Run the following command
+- Run the following command:

 ```
 docker run -ti --rm -v /home/youruser/datasets:/datasets opendronemap/odm --project-path /datasets project